The Clear Edge

 Build later (Stage 4):

-She built 3 things in 2 weeks instead of 15 things in 6 months.
-Revenue moved immediately.
+She built 3 things in 2 weeks instead of 15 things in 6 months, and revenue moved immediately.

-Most founders aim for perfection.
-“I need the perfect CRM before I launch it.”
-That takes 40 hours to build what should take 4.
+Most founders aim for perfection: “I need the perfect CRM before I launch it.”
+That turns a 4‑hour build into 40 hours.

 Maya’s 80% builds: